Arterial roads in metropolitan Phoenix: Southern Avenue

+Stapley Road

+Stapley Road is a north–south arterial road in the southeastern part of the Phoenix metropolitan area.
+The highway starts at Baseline Road, at the northern terminus of Cooper Road.
+The highway continues north passing the U.S. Route 60, for five miles, before reaching McKellips Road, and transitions into a neighborhood.
+Another stretch continues at Lehi Road, staying in Mesa for a half mile.
+At McDowell Road, the road transitions into the Salt River Pima–Maricopa Indian Community for another mile, ending at Thomas Road.

 Sun Valley Parkway

 Sun Valley Parkway is mainly located in Buckeye, with a small portion extending into Surprise, Arizona.

 Built in the 1980s, the four-lane divided parkway traverses approximately 30 miles of what was once open desert about 35 miles west of downtown Phoenix.
 It extends north–south from Interstate 10 at exit 109 (Sun Valley Parkway / Palo Verde Road) in Buckeye, turns after about 12 miles or so to become an east–west road, and leads eastward to Surprise, where the road connects to and becomes Bell Road through Surprise and other West Valley suburbs (and eventually the City of Phoenix itself).

-Developments

-There are a number of master-planned communities located along this roadway in Buckeye (after no development occurred in the area for several years after the road was built).
-Currently being built are Tartesso and Sun City Festival.
-Other communities in the planning stages include Sun Valley, Sun Valley South, Spurlock Ranch, Elianto, Trillium in Buckeye and Douglas Ranch.